RSZ-Nld/Esp32-si4735-Seperat-Enc-Displ-Vol-RF-Gain/Readme.md

 Mod.
 V. 4.0 ( original) made by Bernard Binns, Ralph Xavier Mod.
 V. 5.2a made by  IU4ALH Antonino
 V4.11 made by  IU4ALH Antonino
-Works also with Harduino V4.14 beta
+Works also with Harduino V4.15